 - An amount for the energy in kilowatthours (kWh) consumed during the period in question.

-- An amount for the power in kilowatts (kW) measured during the period in question.
+- An amount for the billing demand in kilowatts (kW).

 Rate G‑9 is a monthly rate, which means the amount billed for power is based on a 30‑day period.